eddyerburgh/notes/docs/distributed-systems/replication-and-consistency.md

 ### Primary-based protocols

-In primary-based protocols each data item has an associated primary that is responsible for coordinating write operations on that data item {% cite distributed-systems -l 399 %}.
+In primary-based protocols, each data item has an associated primary that is responsible for coordinating write operations on that data item {% cite distributed-systems -l 399 %}.

 #### Remote-write protocols